mwojnars/hypertag/core/README_draft.md

 the DOM tree before it gets rendered.
 In such case, the client should call `Hypertag.translate()` and then `render()` on the resulting DOM tree.

-`hypertag.html` module defines Hypertag's built-in tags for HTML.
+Runtime specifies the target language a Hypertag script is being rendered to.
+Runtime decides what built-in symbols (tags and/or variables dependent on the target language, see `Runtime.DEFAULT`) are automatically imported at the beginning of rendering.
+Moreover, Runtime specifies an escape function (`Runtime.escape`) that is applied to the output of plain-text blocks in order to convert it to the target language.

+`HyperHTML` is a built-in runtime that renders Hypertag scripts to HTML as a target language.
+HyperHTML implements HTML-specific tags and an escape function.
-For every HTML tag, there are two corresponding Hypertag tags in hypertag.html, one written in lowercase, and another one in uppercase.
+For every HTML tag, HyperHTML provides two alternative Hypertag tags: written in lowercase or uppercase.
-For example, for HTML tag <div>, there are `%div` and `%DIV` hypertags defined.
+For example, for the HTML tag <div>, there are `%div` and `%DIV` hypertags available.
-The behavior of lowercase and uppercase variant is the same.
+The behavior of lowercase and uppercase variants is the same.
-Programmers can choose what variant they prefer in a script.

-`HyperHTML` is a predefined runtime that imports all built-in HTML tags upon startup.
+It is up to a programmer to decide what variant to use.

+Whenever HyperHTML runtime is used, all built-in HTML tags are automatically imported to a script.
+They can also be imported manually from the `hypertag.html` module, e.g.:

+    from hypertag.html import %div, %DIV

-**Environment** ... **context** consisting of any python objects can be provided ...
+**Environment** ... **dynamic context** of rendering consisting of any python objects can be provided ...

 ## SDK ??